OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 The core of the **gufe** data model is the :class:`.GufeTokenizable` class, but **gufe** features more than just this base data structure.

-In order to ensure interoperability,
+To ensure interoperability,
 **gufe** also defines classes of objects that represent the core chemistry and alchemistry of a free energy pipeline, including molecules, chemical systems, and alchemical transformations.
 This provides a shared language that tools in the ecosystem use.

-You will learn below how the various pieces of **gufe** fit together.
+Below, you will learn how the various pieces of **gufe** fit together.
-Generally speaking, :ref:`ChemicalSystems <chemicalsystem>` can be thought of as the *what* or the *nouns* that we are simulating, :ref:`Transformations <transformation>` are the *how* or the *verbs* that encode how we are simulating these objects and moving between them, and an :ref:`alchemicalnetwork` groups all of these together.
+Generally speaking, :ref:`ChemicalSystems <chemicalsystem>` can be thought of as the *what* or the *nouns* that we are simulating, :ref:`Transformations <transformation>` are the *how* or the *verbs* that encode how we are simulating these objects and moving between them, and an :ref:`alchemicalnetwork` is like a sentence that groups all of these together.

 .. image:: ../_static/alchemical_network_diagram.svg
     :alt: The ``GufeTokenizable`` representation of an ``AlchemicalNetwork``.